downvoteit/java-algorithms/documents/GraphSnippets.md

 }
 ```

-## Alternate order of array population (left-to-right then right-to-left)
+## BFS alternate order of array population (left-to-right then right-to-left)

 ```
 Integer[] temp = new Integer[levelSize];